 March 2023 Cyber Attack Information

 On March 3, 2023, Lewis & Clark experienced an IT security incident which negatively impacted systems and services across our campuses.
-Our IT team is working around the clock, alongside a team of external experts, to restore services and advise the college about next steps.
+Our IT team worked around the clock, alongside a team of external experts, to restore services and advise the college about next steps.

 Frequently Asked Questions